knobs-dev/indid-documentation/sdk/adminSdk.md

 ## getUserOpSponsorship

-A method for getting a User Operation Sponsored, it consumes Computes Units (CU).
+A method for getting a User Operation Sponsored, it consumes Credits.

 It applies the PaymasterAndData field on the builder itself.
 If only the field is needed it can be retrieved from the `IUserOpSponsorshipResponse`.